8 technology trends that will change the retail landscape this year.

 We predict that in 2019 retailers will play more with formats including pop-ups, temporary stores and even larger stores with less stock, adapting to customer demand on a store-by-store basis.

-7. New store formats
+7. Showrooms/ new store formats

 This year we will see an increase in the number of stores streamlining their in-store offer to capitalise on the “showrooming” mentality of many shoppers.
 Through actively encouraging the browsing experience and using technology to encourage the purchase in store and capture the sale, stores like Reformation are pitching a new type of experience.